scilus/scil-documentation/source/arriving/welcome.rst

 * | **Ask to be added to the SCIL Team**
   | You can connect to the SCIL Team on Microsoft Teams with your CIP and University password.

-* | **Join the SCIL "Boîte partagée" and add it to your calendars**
+* | **Join the SCIL "Boîte partagée"**
   | Ask a supervisor or his research assistant to add you to the SCIL "Boîte partagée".
 We use it to schedule our lab meetings, events and other important information.

-Then, add the SCIL "Boîte partagée" to your calendars:
+* | **Add the SCIL "Boîte partagée" to your calendars**

   * | *Online*:
     | From Outlook, go to your calendar.
 Select "Add a calendar", "Add from directory", your email address, and type "sciences.SCIL@usherbrooke.ca".